ecohealthalliance/amr-db/README.md

 - `data-processed/` contains all derived data including:
 	-	`articles-db.csv` is a master list of all the articles that were selected for full-text review.
 It is the compilation of all csvs in `screening/selected/`.
-	-	`segments-raw.rds` is the raw database, before any data munging.
+	-	`segments.csv` is the raw database, before any data munging.
 	-	`events-db.csv` is the cleaned and standardized database.
 It contains the following fields:
 		-	`study_id` - unique study identification number that can be joined with `articles-db.csv` for study metadata.
 		-	`study_country` - name of country where event occurred.
 Note that there are some studies that report on events in multiple countries.